ietf-wg-idr/RFC4271bis/rfc4271bis.md

 FSM.
 The ConnectRetryCounter indicates the number of times a BGP peer has tried to establish a peer session.

-The mandatory attributes related to timers are described in Section
+The mandatory attributes related to timers are described in {{timers}}
-10. Each timer has a "timer" and a "time" (the initial value).
+Each timer has a "timer" and a "time" (the initial value).

 The optional Session attributes are listed below.
 These optional attributes may be supported, either per connection or per local system: